 Before finding out more about what the diet entails, become familiar with the possible symptoms of toxicity by taking the Detox Screening Quiz.

 What to Eat on the 7-Day Detox Diet1) What to Eat Before the Diet: Certain foods and drinks, such as coffee and sugar, are typically phased out before starting the diet in order to avoid headaches and other reactions.
 Find out how to prepare for a detox.

 5) Top 20 Detox Foods: Want to know what some of the star players of the diet are?
 Find out our top 20 detox foods and get tips on how to use them.

 The 7-day food-based detox diet is designed for a newbie, for someone who wants to do a longer cleanse (7 to 21 days), for people who aren't able to go on a more restrictive diet due to time or work constraints, or for people who are generally exhausted and require more protein in their diet (take the adrenal fatigue quiz).
 While the plan outlined here is for 7 days, it may be followed for up to 21 days.

-There are many types of detox diets, from 3-day juice fasts to detoxes that allow three meals per day.
+There are many types of cleanses, from 3-day juice fasts to detoxes that allow three meals per day.
 While it may be tempting to make a drastic change by trying a fast, sometimes simple changes such as drinking more fluids, eating more vegetables, or eliminating wheat can have a profound effect on how we feel.
 The key is to choose the diet that best matches a person’s health, energy level, and lifestyle.

 Other Steps to a Detox Diet Plan

-Diet is just one component of any well-designed detox diet.
+Diet is just one component of any well-designed cleanse.
 In addition with an eating plan, there are other important steps: